 Dear Manhattan Park Families,

-I would like to thank everyone for working in partnership to make a very successful school year.
+I want to thank everyone for working in partnership to make this school year such a successful one.
 With only a few weeks left of school, we are still packing in as much learning and fun as possible.
-We met our newest members at Manhattan Park on our Welcome to Kindergarten afternoon, which took place on May 21.
-The Spring Concert on May 22 was a huge success as students entertained families with a great show.
-Thank you staff for preparing our students and supporting all the behind-the-scenes work required for the special night.
-The Bake Sale from the Parent Council was also a huge success, bringing in over $500 for the school.
+We met our newest members at Manhattan Park on our Welcome to Kindergarten afternoon, which took place a few weeks ago.
+The Spring Concert on May 28 was a huge success as students entertained families with a great show.
+Thank you, staff, for preparing our students and supporting all the behind-the-scenes work required for the special night.
+The Bake Sale from the Parent Council was also a huge success, bringing in slightly over $700 for the school!

-A special event for our Senior Kindergartens will take place on June 20 at 12:45 p.m. as we celebrate their completion of the Kindergarten program.
-On the same afternoon, starting at 4:00 p.m., we will be having a Farewell Ceremony to wish our Grade 6s well as they transition to Grade 7 at their new school.
+A special event for our Senior Kindergartens will take place on June 19 at 2:00 p.m. as we celebrate their completion of the Kindergarten program.
+That same afternoon, starting at 4:00 p.m., we will have a Farewell Ceremony to wish our Grade 6s well as they transition to Grade 7 at their new school.
+We wish them all the very best in this very important milestone!

 Sharing the many ways in which we identify with our heritage can provide powerful and meaningful learning opportunities that celebrate who we are, where we've come from and where we may be going.
 Below are some of the celebrations that are happening in June.